Drugs, Biologicals and Injections

 - Patient is allergic to an inactive ingredient in off-the-shelf drug and a compound is made omitting that ingredient

 - Dosage strength required is not available when prepared according to label instructions.
 (For drugs requiring reconstitution, this means after drug has been reconstituted per label instructions.)
 For example, a drug used in an infusion pump or reservoir may require compounding

-Noridian makes payment for compounded drugs by invoice information.
-When billing for a compounded drug, the invoice information must be put into item 19 of the CMS-1500 paper claim form or the electronic equivalent on an electronic media claim (EMC).
-Providers should indicate the drug is compounded and the invoice price plus shipping (not handling or other fees) for each line item.
-Providers must maintain a copy of the invoice in the patient's file and it must be made available to Noridian upon request.
+When billing for a compounded drug, the information must be put into item 19 of the CMS-1500 paper claim form or the electronic equivalent.
+Providers should indicate the drug is compounded and include the drug name and total dosage given for each drug.

-- Include verbiage or abbreviation (Compounded (CMP)) to indicate a compounded drug in narrative field
+- Include compound verbiage or abbreviation (CMP) to indicate a compounded drug

-If any of the required invoice information is not submitted it will be denied as unprocessable.
+If any of the required information is not submitted, it will be denied as unprocessable.

-Note: Noridian does not reimburse for a compounding fee.
+Noridian does not reimburse separately for a compounding fee.

 Outpatient Drugs Administration Orders

 Coverage for outpatient drugs requires that documentation must support that services were properly authenticated or intended by the physician.
 While a physician order is not required to be signed, the physician must clearly document in the medical record his or her intent that the service or test be performed.
 Orders are a communication requesting services be completed, and may be signed by: